codecks-io/react-reform/README.md

 - **Small Footprint**

   react-reform aims to keep all optional dependencies out of the core.
-For example validations: If you start off just `import "react-reform/opt/validators"` for a basic set of validations (like `is-required` `has-maxlength="140"`, but most bigger projects probably will come up with their own set of validations and therefore don't need this particular code in their bundle later on.
+For example validations: If you start off, simply `import "react-reform/opt/validators"` for a basic set of validations (like `is-required` `has-maxlength="140"`.
+Most bigger projects however, probably will come up with their own set of validations.
+And if you don't import any `opt` modules, they won't be added in your bundle.

-- **Easy to expand**
+- **Strict Separation of Logic and Representation**

-  It should be pretty simple adding your own input-types and validators.
+  The concept of _[themes](#create-a-theme)_ allows you to define all the divs and classes and inline-styles that you need for your form. react-reform makes no assumptions about the DOM-Elements you are using, but adds enough context to let you easily define that, for example, validations should only be shown when the value of the respective field has been changed, but it is not currently focused.

 ## Quick Start